 4. Golden Bell Pepper

-Fruity and vibrant, make the most out of this sweet bell pepper by whipping up a creamy Golden Red and Orange Bell Pepper Soup.
+Fruity and vibrant, make the most out of this sweet bell pepper by whipping up a creamy Golden Red and Orange Bell Pepper Soup from Cookin Canuck.

 5. Carmen Pepper

 Don't be fooled by its shape!
 Carmen peppers are super sweet and are perfect to use in Italian dishes, but we love to stuff them in this dish for Stuffed Carmen Peppers.

 6. Sweet Chocolate Pepper

-Sweeter than green peppers, but not quite as much as red peppers, sweet chocolate peppers are the perfect in between and known for their dark chocolate colored skin.
+Sweeter than green peppers, but not quite as much as red peppers, sweet chocolate peppers are the perfect in-between and are known for their dark chocolate-colored skin.
 It's best to enjoy them raw or toss them into your next salad for lunch.
+Get the seeds here.

 7. Banana Pepper

 Known for its banana-like shape and mostly mild taste, banana peppers are best to use for pickling.
-Try out the recipe for sweet and spicy Pickled Banana Peppers.
+Try out the recipe for sweet and spicy Pickled Banana Peppers from Simply Scratch.
 Keep in mind that as banana peppers mature, they increase in spicy flavor.

 8. Roasting Pimentos/Cherry Peppers

 Roasting pimentos, also called cherry peppers, have a bright red outer skin, round shape, and mild heat.
-Try roasting them or better yet, try out this Oven Roasted Pimento Chicken recipe for dinner tonight.
+Try roasting them or better yet, try out this Oven Roasted Pimento Chicken recipe from Sweet C's for dinner tonight.

 9. Sweet Italian Peppers

-Sweet Italian Peppers, or sometimes called Tuscan peppers are crunchy with just a little kick of heat.
-My family likes to roast them and serve with bread, but I'm thinking these Pepperoncini Poppers would make a great appetizer!
+Sweet Italian Peppers, sometimes called Tuscan peppers, are crunchy with just a little kick of heat.
+My family likes to roast them and serve them with bread, but I'm thinking these Pepperoncini Poppers from Martha Stewart would make a great appetizer!

 10. Cubanelle Pepper

 Cubanelle peppers, also called the Italian frying pepper, are from the Dominican Republic.
-These Caribbean peppers are considered sweet peppers although cubanelles heat level can range from mild to moderate (100-1,000 Scoville units).
-These Sausage-Stuffed Cubanelle Peppers are the way to go.
+These Caribbean peppers are considered sweet peppers although cubanelles' heat level can range from mild to moderate (100-1,000 Scoville units).
+These Sausage-Stuffed Cubanelle Peppers from Rachel Ray are the way to go.

 11. Poblano Pepper